-1 Check Engine This indicator appears if an EFI-related fault occurs.
+INDICATOR ICON FUNCTION Check Engine Ę, This indicator appears if an EFI-related fault occurs.
 Do not operate the vehicle if this warning appears.
 Serious engine damage could result.
 Your authorized POLARIS dealer can assist.
-2 EPS Warning (if equipped) This indicator illuminates when a fault has occurred in the EPS system.
+EPS Warning (if equipped) !
+This indicator illuminates when a fault has occurred in the EPS system.
 Your authorized POLARIS dealer can assist.
 EPS operation is possible with key on/engine off for up to 5 minutes.
-3 Engine Hot This lamp illuminates to indicate an overheated engine.
+Engine Hot £ This lamp illuminates to indicate an overheated engine.
 If the indicator flashes, a severe overheating condition exists.
-4 Neutral \mathbb{Z} This lamp illuminates when the transmission is in neutral and the ignition key is in the ON position.
-5 Helmet/Seat Belt This lamp flashes for several seconds when the key is turned to the ON position.
+Neutral N This lamp illuminates when the transmission is in neutral and the ignition key is in the ON position.
+Helmet/Seat Belt This lamp flashes for several seconds when the key is turned to the ON position.
 The lamp is a reminder to wear helmet and seat belt (if equipped) before operating.
+High Beam ≣D This lamp illuminates when the headlamp switch is set to high beam.

+INDICATOR ICON FUNCTION

-6 High Beam This lamp illuminates when the headlamp switch is set to high beam.
-1 Chassis Fault A If applicable.
-Performance Limited On models equipped with a low speed limiter, indicator light will remain on when low speed limiter is active.
+Chassis Fault ♠ If applicable.

+Performance Limited • On models equipped with a low speed limiter, indicator light will remain on when low speed limiter is active.
+Lamp illuminates when Geofencing or max speed is enabled.
+Lamp remains off when Geofencing and max speed settings are disabled.